Skip to main content

 Use Cases

-• Load-testing an anti-bot system with hundreds of varied profiles
+• Load-testing an anti-bot detection layer with dozens of varied fingerprint profiles in one batch

-• Seeding a fraud detection model's training dataset with synthetic samples
+• Seeding synthetic samples into a FingerprintJS-based fraud detection model's training dataset

-• Generating fixture data for a fingerprint-hashing algorithm unit test
+• Generating JSON fixture files for a Jest unit test covering a canvas-hash comparison function

-• Benchmarking a fingerprint storage or lookup service under realistic data variety
+• Benchmarking a fingerprint storage or lookup service under realistic, varied attribute data

 Tips